 In addition to benefits involving sleep and digestion, improvements in eye contact, depression, and overall behavior have been identified in ASD patients who take cod liver oil for autism recovery, which contains high quantities of vitamins D and A.

-It’s worth noting that looking beyond autism, most Western diets lack essential vitamins and nutrients such as B vitamins (specifically vitamins B6, B12, and folate); iron; antioxidant vitamins A, C, and E; and minerals, including calcium and magnesium.
+It’s worth noting that looking beyond autism, most Western diets lack essential vitamins and nutrients such as B vitamins (specifically vitamins B6, B12, and folate), iron, antioxidant vitamins A, C, E, and minerals, including calcium and magnesium.

 Biomedical treatment may well be the solution parents of children with ASD have been waiting for.
 The truth is that young people must consume a balanced diet—and closely monitor their vitamin and mineral intake—to achieve the growth and brain development they need to thrive.

 Alleviate Symptoms of Autism with the C.A.T.
 Center Today